Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Related Works

 \paragraph{Hijacking Attacks:} While a considerable amount of research has been conducted on the security aspects of LLMs, most of the prior research has focused on jailbreaking attacks.
 To the best of our knowledge, \citet{qiang2023hijacking} is the only prior that considers hijacking attack on LLMs or transformers during in-context learning.
 They show that it is possible to hijack LLMs to generate unwanted target outputs during in-context learning by including adversarial tokens in the demos. \citet{he2024data} also consider adversarial perturbations to in-context data, however, their goal is to simply reduce the in-context learning performance of the model in general, and not in a targeted way. \citet{bailey2023image} demonstrate that vision-language models can be hijacked through adversarial perturbations to the vision modality alone.
 Similar to our work, both \citet{qiang2023hijacking} and \citet{bailey2023image} assume a white-box setup and use gradient-based methods for finding adversarial perturbations to hijack the models.

 \paragraph{Robust Supervised Learning Algorithms:} There are a number of frameworks for robustness in machine learning.
 The framework we focus on in this work is data contamination/poisoning, where an adversary can manipulate the data in order to force predictions.
 Surprisingly, designing efficient robust learning algorithms, even for the relatively simple setting of linear regression, has proved quite challenging, with significant progress only being made in the last decade~\citep{diakonikolas2023algorithmic}.
 Different algorithms have been devised which work under a contamination model where only labels $y$ can be corrupted~\citep{bhatia2015robust, bhatia2017consistent, suggala2019adaptive} or when both features $x$ and labels $y$ can be corrupted~\citep{klivans2018efficient,diakonikolas2019efficient,cherapanamjeri2020optimal}.
-Beyond the setting of linear regression, robust learning algorithms have been designed for various other machine learning problems such as mean and covariance estimation~\citep{diakonikolasRobustEstimators,lai2016agnostic}, linear classification~\citep{klivans2009learning,awasthi2014power}, and clustering~\citep{charikar2017learning}.
 Note that all the aforementioned work focus on hand-designing robust learning algorithms for each problem setting.
 In contrast, we are concerned with understanding the propensity of the transformers to learn to implement robust learning algorithms.

-There are a number of other related frameworks for robustness in machine learning, e.g. robustness with respect to imperceptible (adversarial) perturbations of the input~\citep{goodfellow2015explaining,madry2017towards}.
+There are a number of other related frameworks for robustness in machine learning, e.g., robustness with respect to imperceptible (adversarial) perturbations of the input~\citep{goodfellow2015explaining,madry2017towards}.
 We do not focus on these attack models in this work.